AaronM04/school/m103l/mod4_paper.md

         the amounts of actin and tubulin produced in the presence and absence of NGF. ###

     What is missing from the above (see lab manual)?
         ###

+    end of intro: brief summary of work in this experiment:

 ---